Ghar More Pardesiya

-"Ghar More Pardesiya" is a song from the 2019 Bollywood film Kalank.
+"Ghar More Pardesiya" is a Hindi-language song from the soundtrack of the 2019 Bollywood film Kalank.
 The song is sung by Shreya Ghoshal and composed by Pritam Chakraborty.
 The lyrics were penned by Amitabh Bhattacharya.
 The accompanying video features Madhuri Dixit, Alia Bhatt, and Varun Dhawan.
 A radio edit was also released, with Vaishali Mhade providing supporting vocals.
 Ghoshal and Mhade had previously collaborated in 2015, singing "Pinga" for the 2015 movie Bajirao Mastani.

 Development

 "Ghar More Pardesiya" was mixed and mastered by Shadab Rayeen at Newedge in Mumbai.
 It was arranged and programmed by Prasad Sashte and the choreography was done by Remo D'Souza in a classical style.

 Release

 The video was released on the official YouTube page of Zee Music Company on 19 March 2019.
 The audio version was also released simultaneously across various audio platforms including Spotify, Saavn, Gaana, Amazon Prime Music, Zee5, Wynk Music, iTunes, Apple Music, and others.